Ciekce/Stormphrax/README.md

 ## Building
 **The makefile is not intended for building by users.
 It exists purely for OpenBench compliance.**
 Requires CMake and a competent C++20 compiler that supports LTO.
-Locally, Clang produces slightly faster binaries than GCC.
+Currently, GCC produces *much* slower binaries than Clang.
 ```bash
 > cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_COMPILER=<COMPILER> -S . -B build/
 > cmake --build build/ --target stormphrax-<TARGET>